-Located in the beautiful and historic Shenandoah Valley, once breadbasket of the Confederacy, now a vista of farms, pick-your-own orchards, and wineries, Front Royal is the seat of Warren County, VA.
-3 miles west of the Trail crossing at Rte 522, there’s a kiosk with a map of Front Royal and QR code to the Visitor Center website (www.discoverfrontroyal.com).
+Located in the beautiful and historic Shenandoah Valley, once breadbasket of the Confederacy, now a vista of farms, pick-your-own orchards, and wineries, Front Royal is the seat of Warren County, Virginia.
+Three miles west of the Trail crossing at Rte 522, there’s a kiosk with a map of Front Royal and QR code to the Visitor Center website (www.discoverfrontroyal.com).
 Front Royal is the northern gateway to the Shenandoah National Park and home to 30 miles of the Appalachian Trail.

 Once “le front royal” or “royal frontier” between French and British territories, local legend favors a more colorful origin for the town’s unusual name.
 Supposedly, a giant oak, the royal tree of England, stood in the public square.
 Exasperated by the inability of his militia recruits to follow even the simplest command, a drill sergeant once bellowed, “Front the Royal Oak!”
-This command allegedly morphed into the variation “Front Royal,” and the name stuck.
+This command allegedly morphed into “Front Royal,” and the name stuck.

 Intersecting Main Street is historic Chester Street.
-In this area, costumed interpreters conduct walking tours describing the Battle of Front Royal, one of the first urban battles to take place in U.S. history.
+In this area, costumed interpreters conduct walking tours describing the Battle of Front Royal, one of the first urban battles in U.S. history.
 Front Royal offers an excellent base from which to explore the many battlefields preserved in the northern half of the Valley.
 Also found on Chester Street are the Warren Rifles Confederate Museum, Warren Heritage Society, Ivy Lodge Museum, Laura Virginia Hale Archives, and Belle Boyd Cottage, home of the 19-year-old Confederate spy who played a key role in the Battle of Front Royal.